greyhats13/ols_platform/services/ols_profile/README.md

  storing profiles and categories.
 - Redis is used for caching data and improving performance.
 - Docker and Docker Compose are used for containerization and easy deployment.

-Feel free to customize and use this microservice as a starting point for your own projects.
-Happy coding!